SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 In the case where models have an equivalent set of parameters, simply comparing the value of the maximum likelihood is sufficient to draw conclusions about their accuracy.
 If the number of parameters between models is inconsistent, this approach will naturally result in overfitting.

 This is especially relevant for our transit models.
-For example, the initial TTV model seen in equation \ref{eq:ttvbarycentre} has two fixed parameters and an additional four free parameters per body in the system, while the extension to this, as seen in equation \ref{eq:TTVeccentric} has four fixed parameters and an additional five free parameters per body in the system.
+For example, the initial TTV model seen in equation \ref{eq_ttvbarycentre} has two fixed parameters and an additional four free parameters per body in the system, while the extension to this, as seen in equation \ref{eq_TTVeccentric} has four fixed parameters and an additional five free parameters per body in the system.
 As the number of bodies in the system is an additional free parameter, some method of comparison is required.

 \paragraph{Akaike information criterion}

 To determine the quality for each model, some weighting dependent on their free parameters is introduced to the likelihood value \citep{AIC, AIC2}.

 \begin{equation}
-    \label{eq:aic}
+    \label{eq_aic}
     \text{AIC} = 2 k - 2 \ln{L}
 \end{equation}

-In the case where a model has $k$ free parameters, with a maximum likelihood $L$, the AIC value is as given in equation \ref{eq:aic}.
+In the case where a model has $k$ free parameters, with a maximum likelihood $L$, the AIC value is as given in equation \ref{eq_aic}.
 This provides a middle ground between goodness of fit, and model simplicity, handling both under- and over-fitting simultaneously.

 \paragraph{Corrected Akaike information criterion}

 Where the sample size is small, the standard AIC method can lead to overfitting, and a correction is required to better describe the fit \citep{AICC}.
-This extension to AIC attempts to fix the overfitting by introducing a further penalty from the number of data points, $n$, as seen in equation \ref{eq:aicc}.
+This extension to AIC attempts to fix the overfitting by introducing a further penalty from the number of data points, $n$, as seen in equation \ref{eq_aicc}.

 \begin{equation}
-    \label{eq:aicc}
+    \label{eq_aicc}
     \text{AICc} = AIC + \frac{2k^2 + 2k}{n-k-1} = \frac{2kn}{n-k-1} - 2 \ln{L}
 \end{equation}

 The exact form of the expression for the corrected Akaike information criterion (AICc) is not fixed, but is determined for the individual models to be scored.
-The equation given in \ref{eq:aicc} is the one used in this project, and is not representative of some general AICc expression.
+The equation given in \ref{eq_aicc} is the one used in this project, and is not representative of some general AICc expression.
 The commonality between all AICc expressions is the dependence on $k^2$, as all AICc are second-order estimates.

 \paragraph{Bayesian information criterion}

 Another model selection metric closely related to the corrected Akaike information criterion, BIC introduces a larger penalty for free parameters by weighting them with the number of observed data points \citep{BIC}.

 \begin{equation}
-    \label{eq:bic}
+    \label{eq_bic}
     \text{BIC} = k \ln{n} - 2 \ln{L}
 \end{equation}

-In the case where a model has $k$ free parameters, $n$ data points, and a maximum likelihood $L$, the BIC value is as given in equation \ref{eq:bic}.
+In the case where a model has $k$ free parameters, $n$ data points, and a maximum likelihood $L$, the BIC value is as given in equation \ref{eq_bic}.
 Models that have lower BIC values are generally preferred, though this does not always yield the optimal fit.

 \subsubsection{Markov Chain, Monte Carlo}

 To determine parameter bounds, a Markov Chain Monte Carlo (MCMC) method is used through the $Emcee$ package \citep{emcee}.
 This class of algorithms use the probability distribution of a function to construct a sample chain that converges to the desired distribution, typically one that is normally distributed around the true parameters.
 This begins very similarly to the differential evolution optimisation technique described in section \ref{diffevo}, where a set of ``walkers'' are initialised with arbitrary starting parameters, and allowed to walk around the parameter space according to some ensemble method.

 The ensemble method used for this project is the stretch move \citep{stretchMove}, a method that significantly outperforms the more traditional Metropolis-Hastings algorithm \citep{MH-MCMC}.
-The position of a walker, $X_k$, is determined by randomly selecting another walker, $X_j$, and proposing a new position by interpolating between the two with some variable randomly drawn from the distribution, as given in equation \ref{eq:stretch}, \citep[see][eq.~7]{emcee}.
+The position of a walker, $X_k$, is determined by randomly selecting another walker, $X_j$, and proposing a new position by interpolating between the two with some variable randomly drawn from the distribution, as given in equation \ref{eq_stretch}, \citep[see][eq.~7]{emcee}.

 \begin{equation}
-    \label{eq:stretch}
+    \label{eq_stretch}
     X_k(t) \xrightarrow{} Y = X_j + Z\left[X_k(t) - X_j\right]
 \end{equation}